 Pituitary gland – Radiation may cause the pituitary gland to become underactive.
 Your doctor may recommend blood tests following treatment to monitor for this.

-Brain necrosis (tissue death) – This is an uncommon event occurring after high doses of radiation.
+Brain necrosis (tissue death) – This is a rare event occurring after high doses of radiation.
 It tends to occur 1-3 years post treatment.
 Symptoms depend on the location of the necrosis.
 It can be a very serious complication that may require surgical treatment.

 Radiation induced cancers – Second cancers occurring as a result of radiation therapy are an extremely rare side effect of radiation therapy.